kubecost/docs/etl-repair.md

 1. Identify the data range for your affected data.
 This will be used later.
 2. Disable reconciliation by setting the Helm flag: `.Values.kubecostModel.etlAssetReconciliationEnabled: false`
 3. [Upgrade to a fixed version of Kubecost](https://docs.kubecost.com/install-and-configure/install#updating-kubecost).
 For best results, upgrade to the most recent version.
-4. Delete the data of the affected dates from your S3 buckets `federated/combined/etl/bingen/allocations` and `federated/combined/etl/bingen/assets.`
-5. For both Allocation and Assets, repair the affected dates on the primary cluster.
+4. For both Assets and Allocations, repair the affected dates on the primary cluster.
 This will only repair data from the primary cluster, not any secondary clusters.
-If repairing dates beyond your primary cluster's Prometheus retention, there may be data loss. for your primary cluster.
+If repairing dates beyond your primary cluster's Prometheus retention, there may be data loss for your primary cluster.
+Refer to the instructions above for `/model/etl/asset/repair` and `/model/etl/allocation/repair`.
-6. Wait 30 minutes for federation to occur as a safeguard.
-Confirm data is now accurate by querying the last 7 days and observing unadjusted data.
+5. After Asset and Allocation data has been repaired, wait an additional 30 minutes for federation to occur as a safeguard.
+Confirm the procedure has worked by validating some of the following:
+   1. Query the last 7 days of data and observe reasonable unadjusted data.
+   2. Check your storage bucket's `/federated/combined/etl/bingen/allocations/1d` and `/federated/combined/etl/bingen/assets/1d` directories to see that the files for impacted dates have been recently modified.
-7. Reenable reconciliation by setting the Helm flag: `.Values.kubecostModel.etlAssetReconciliationEnabled: true`
+6. Reenable reconciliation by setting the Helm flag: `.Values.kubecostModel.etlAssetReconciliationEnabled: true`